sanjanamoulyakanuri/Robot/README.md

 An Arduino Controlled Robot made by using Servo motors and HC-05 Module

 Mechanical Desigining , Dimensions and Layouts are hidden.
-For full information.
-Contact- sanjanamoluyakanuri@gmail.com
+For full information  Contact- sanjanamoluyakanuri@gmail.com